ydahal1/ydahal1/jokes.md

-Why did the banana go to the doctor?
-He was not "peeling" well.
+Why did the octopus beat the shark in a fight?
+Because it was well armed.

 [
-Fri May 30 00:28:23 UTC 2025
+Sat May 31 00:27:36 UTC 2025
  ]